microsoft/intelligence-toolkit/app/TransparencyFAQ.md

 - The Intelligence Toolkit is designed for moderate-sized datasets (e.g., 100s of thousands of records, 100s of PDF documents).
 Larger datasets will require longer to process and may exceed the memory limits of the execution environment.
 - Responsible use of personal case data requires that the data be de-identified prior to uploading and then converted into anonymous data using the Data Synthesis workflow.
 Any subsequent analysis of the case data should be done using the synthetic case data, not the original (sensitive/personal) case data.
 - It is the user's responsibility to ensure that any data sent to generative AI models is not personal/sensitive/secret/confidential, that use of generative AI models is consistent with the terms of service of the model provider, and that such use incurs per-token costs charged to the OpenAI account linked to the user-provided API key.
 Understanding [usage costs](https://openai.com/pricing#language-models) and setting a [billing cap](https://platform.openai.com/docs/guides/production-best-practices/setting-up-your-organization) is recommended.

+#### What data is collected?

+Intelligence Toolkit may be deployed as a desktop application or a cloud service.
+The application supports short, end-to-end workflows from input data to output reports.
+As such, it stores no record of data inputs or outputs beyond the use of a caching mechanism for text embeddings that avoids unnecessary recomputation costs.